cyberkidpk/p-pro-nx-angular/p-pro-ng-nx/README.md

 # PProNgNx

-# CREATTING A WORKSPACE FROM VERY START
+# CREATTING A WORKSPACE FROM THE VERY START
 *npx create-nx-workspace@latest*

 You then receive the following prompts in your command line: